Well-Architected Framework

 Writing policies that follow least privilege ensures that an authorized user does not have access to systems or data they should not have access to.
 It does not, however, ensure that unauthorized users have not improperly gained access to credentials that allow authentication to those systems or data.

-When you implement strong sign-in workflows, you add another layer of security by validating the identity of users before granting access.
-When you combine strong sign-in workflows with centralized identity management, you have an authentication model that ensures authorized users have access to systems.
+When you implement strong authentication methods, you add another layer of security by validating the identity of users before granting access.
+When you combine strong authentication methods with centralized identity management, you have an authentication model that ensures authorized users have access to systems.

-HashiCorp tools and services like the HashiCorp Cloud Platform, Vault, and HCP Terraform support both centralized identity management and strong sign-in workflows using multi-factor authentication.
+HashiCorp tools and services like the HashiCorp Cloud Platform, Vault, and HCP Terraform support both centralized identity management and strong authentication methods using multi-factor authentication.
 Other tools like Nomad and Boundary support multi-factor authentication through integration with third party identity providers like Okta.

 HashiCorp Consul service mesh allows you to securely connect services across multiple runtime platforms.
 Consul supports mutual Transport Layer Security (mTLS) authentication, which provides strong service-to-service authentication within the service mesh.